davidpots/playsongnotes/_songs/[Bonnie Tyler] Total Eclipse of the Heart.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qWA8I5OOFno" frameborder="0" allowfullscreen></iframe>

+## Want a printable PDF of my notes for this song?

+Let me know!
+Email me at play.songnotes@gmail.com and I'll send you the PDF.

 ## Capo 1st fret

 If you want to play along with Bonnie Tyler's recorded version of the song, you'll need to put a capo on the 1st fret and use all chords and tabs below.
 You could also not use a capo and use the chords - but note you'll be in a different key than the album version of this song (which may not be a big deal unless you're trying to play along with it).